"Return To Peyton Place"

 Joan's involvement in the production:

-On January 22, 1960, 20th Century Fox producer, Jerry Wald, announced he had his "Return to Peyton Place" cast set:
+On January 22, 1960, 20th Century Fox producer, Jerry Wald, announced he had his "Return to Peyton Place" cast set, saying:

 "Joan Crawford plays the mother-in-law who plans the murder of her daughter-in-law, Carol Lynley, who gets wind of the scheme and turns the tables."

-Throughout 1960, Joan mentions plans to star in the film in several interviews and personal letters.
+Throughout 1960, Joan mentions plans to star in the film in several interviews and personal letters, but indicates Wald had not given her a filming date, stating she did not know if she would be in the film or not.

 On December 14, 1960, shortly before production, it was announced Joan had left the production.